 Features of the Proposed System

-The system we propose is made up of a network of sensors and actuators with a gateway implemented in a Raspberry Pi B single-board computer.
-All this forms a wireless sensor network (WSN) [19][32][45], which is integrated with a mobile application that allows the system data management and that provides an intuitive interface to be used by the end users, i.e. the patients and/or their caregivers.
+The system we propose is composed of a network of sensors and actuators with a gateway implemented in a Raspberry Pi B single-board computer.
+These hardware components conform a wireless sensor network (WSN) [19][32][45], which is integrated with a mobile application that allows the system data management and that provides an intuitive interface to be used by the end users, i.e. the patients and/or their caregivers.

 To develop this system, we have followed the Test-Driven Development Methodology for IoT-based Systems (TDDM4IoTS) [21].
-As proof of concept, we have developed a first prototype of the system, which we are currently evaluating with a real patient who is undergoing medical treatment for diabetes.
+As a proof of concept, we have developed a first prototype of the system, which we are currently evaluating with a real patient who is undergoing medical treatment for diabetes.
 This person must take the medications shown in Table 1, which also details the doses and timetable in which she has to take them.

 Table 1.
 Patient treatment medications.